 There’s a good chance the list will only expand in the foreseeable future as COVID immunity passports become widespread.
 So, come back later for this updated list of countries open for vaccinated travellers categorized by regions.

-Vaccinated travellers have been given the go-ahead to once again travel to Barbados starting from 8 May.
+Vaccinated travellers have been given the go-ahead to once again travel to Barbados.
 Requirements include proof of vaccination and proof of a negative coronavirus test taken within three days prior to departure.
 Upon arrival in Barbados, travellers are required to submit to a second test and must remain isolated until the results have become known.

 Vaccinated travellers may apply for the Bermuda Travel Authorization and make their way to the island.
 To avoid mandatory quarantine, vaccinated travellers must prepare a pre-departure negative test result.
 They must also test upon arrival, day 4, day 8 and day 14 while in Bermuda.